JordyHers-org/flutter_resume_template/README.md

 - `withButtons` (required): A boolean value that determines whether or not to show the action buttons at the bottom of the template.
 - `templateType` (optional): A string value that determines the template style.
 The available styles are `minimal`, `creative`, `modern`, and `classic`.
 - `onEmpty` (optional): A callback function that will be called when there is no data to display in the template.
-- `style` (optional): A TextStyle object that defines the style of the text in the template.

 <br/>